allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 That gives us consistency out of the box and shortens the time needed to implement the feature.
 Also, developers don’t need to know mobile frameworks to develop for mobile anymore.

-Another advantage of server-driven UI is that it allows releasing features independently from the release train.
+Another advantage of server-driven UI is that it allows releasing features independently of the release train.
 We can deploy changes multiple times a day and when something goes wrong — roll back to the previous version immediately.
 It gives teams a lot more flexibility and allows them to experiment and iterate much faster.
 What's more, deployed changes are visible to all clients, no matter which app version they use.